ongres/stackgres/doc/content/en/01-introduction/07-tested-environements/_index.md

 ---
-title: "Tested environments"
+title: "Tested Environments"
 weight: 7
 url: intro/tested-environments
 ---

-Stackgres was tested and validated in the follow environments:
+StackGres was tested and validated in the following environments:

 | Cloud Provider | Kubernetes versions |
 |----------------|---------------------|